How to Win at Roulette

 James Bond Strategy

-The James Bond roulette strategy can be utilized on a single-zero roulette games like European Roulette.
+The James Bond roulette strategy can be applied to single-zero roulette games, such as European Roulette.
 This system requires 20 betting units per round and covers a large portion of the roulette table with three separate bets:

 • Bet 14 units on the high range (19-36), 1:1 odds.